 An expungement, in legal terms, is the act of destroying all records of the arrest and any court records.
 If you instead have your record sealed, this does not mean that the court exonerates you from the charges, wipes out the crime, or changes the verdict to “not guilty.”
 It simply means that the record is sealed in order to avoid the continuing negative impacts that the criminal record has on your life.

 In order to have your record (or part of your record) expunged in Texas, you must go through a request process by first determining whether or not you are eligible to have your record expunged.
 However, it is important to recognize that even if you do qualify for an expungement, this is not a guarantee that your request will be granted.

-If it determined that you are able to move forward with your request, your best choice is to partner with an expungement attorney who is experienced with this process and can guide you step by step to increase your chances of a successful outcome.
+If it determined that you are able to move forward with your request, your top choice is to partner with an expungement attorney who is experienced with this process and can guide you step by step to increase your chances of a successful outcome.
 We have a history of success with clients having their records expunged or sealed, and will be happy to help you navigate this process for your own situation, as well.

 What Is an Order Of Nondisclosure?

 An order of nondisclosure is a different option to have criminal charges sealed from public access, although it is not as complete as an expungement.
 An order of non-disclosure is a way to hide your criminal record from the public, such as prospective landlords, employers, or other interested parties who may request a criminal background check.

 Whereas an expungement means that the previous arrest record is destroyed, an order of nondisclosure does not mean that these charges will not be considered if you are in any future legal trouble.
 The record still exists but is simply harder to find.